Gilbert526/UoM-Yr_3_Individual_Project/README.md

 # UoM-Yr_3_Individual_Project
-Repository for UoM Year 3 Individual Project Simulation
+This is a repository for UoM Year 3 Individual Project Where you can find files for MATLAB and Simulink simulation.